Slums in Metro Manila

 Slums are traditionally described as dense urban settlements, usually displaying characteristics such as crowded and compact housing units, informal delivery of utilities, and unofficial recognition by local government.
 In the Philippines, residents of slum areas are commonly referred to as "squatters" and have historically been subject to relocation or forced demolition.
-With a steadily growing metropolitan area, Metro Manila is subject to a densifying population of slum dwellers—a 2014 article states that Manila has an estimated 4 million people living in slums, mostly from NCR, out of a total population of 21.3 million.
+With a steadily growing metropolitan area, Metro Manila is subject to a densifying population of slum dwellers—a 2014 article states that Manila has an estimated 4 million people living in slums, mostly from the National Capital Region, out of a total population of 21.3 million.